tavisca-sverma/Orxe-FileExtracter/README.md

 "# Orxe-FileExtracter"

-Time taken to enter 1.6 lakh lines= 8 secs
+Time taken to extract and insert 1.6 lakh lines to database = 8 secs